TonyTerrasa/computational-algebra-1/README.md

 ## Getting started

+To get started, you can  review [the curruculum](./Curriculum/ComputationalAlgebra.pdf) which I wrote as my masters thesis.

-To get started, you can click the "Code" button above and "Download ZIP" (if you are familiar with git, you can also clone the repository).
-This will download all of the materials for the course, including the curriculum design which I wrote at my Masters thesis.
+Next, you can click the "Code" button above and "Download ZIP" (if you are familiar with git, you can also clone the repository).
+This will download all of the materials for the course.

 ## Materials List